Interpretable Image Classification with Differentiable Prototypes Assignment: ProtoPool

+as presented in \Cref{fig:similarity}.
+The maximal activation of focal similarity is obtained if a prototype is similar to only a narrow area of the image $x$ (see \Cref{fig:diff_sim_intro}).
+Consequently, the constructed prototypes correspond to more salient features (according to our user studies described in Section~\ref{sec:interpretability}), and the gradient passes through all elements of $Z_x$.

-\paragraph{Assigning one prototype per slot} Previous prototypical methods use the hard assignment of the prototypes to classes~\cite{chen2019looks,rymarczyk2021protopshare,wang2021interpretable} or nodes of a tree~\cite{nauta2021neural}.
+\paragraph{Assigning one prototype per slot} Previous prototypical methods use the hard predefined assignment of the prototypes to classes~\cite{chen2019looks,rymarczyk2021protopshare,wang2021interpretable} or nodes of a tree~\cite{nauta2021neural}.
 Therefore, no gradient propagation is needed to model the prototypes assignment.
-In contrast, our ProtoPool uses a soft assignment based on prototypes' distributions to optimally use prototypes from the pool.
+In contrast, our ProtoPool employs a soft assignment based on prototypes distributions to use prototypes from the pool optimally.
 To generate prototype distribution $q$, one could apply softmax on the vector of size $\mathbb{R}^M$.
-However, this could result in assigning many prototypes to one slot, consequently decreasing the interpretability.
-Therefore, to obtain probability close to $1$ for exactly one prototype, we require a differentiable $\argmax$ function.
-A perfect match, in this case, seems to be the Gumbel-Softmax estimator~\cite{jang2016categorical}, where for $q=(q^1,\ldots,q^M)\in\R^M$ and $\tau\in(0, \infty)$
+However, this could result in assigning many prototypes to one slot and consequently could decrease the interpretability.
+Therefore, to obtain distributions with exactly one probability close to $1$, we require a differentiable $\argmax$ function.
+A perfect match, in this case is the Gumbel-Softmax estimator~\cite{jang2016categorical}, where for $q=(q^1,\ldots,q^M)\in\R^M$ and $\tau\in(0, \infty)$

 where \( y^i = \tfrac{\exp\left((q^i + \eta_i) / \tau\right)}{\sum^M_{m=1}\exp\left((q^m + \eta_m) / \tau\right)} \) and $\eta_m$ for $m\in 1, .., M$ are samples drawn from standard Gumbel distribution.
 The Gumbel-Softmax distribution interpolates between continuous categorical densities and discrete one-hot-encoded categorical distributions, approaching the latter for low temperatures $\tau\in[0.1, 0.5]$ (see \Cref{fig:q_process}).